globus/globus-compute/docs/executor.rst

 .. code-block:: python

-   ...
-   fx = FuncXExecutor(FuncXClient())

    def double(x):
        return x * 2

-   # The executor.submit method deviates from the concurrent.futures.Executor in that
-   # you can specify funcX specific attributes such as endpoint_id and container_id
-   # as keyword args
-   future = fx.submit(double, x, endpoint_id=endpoint_id)
+   future = fx.submit(double, x)  # will execute on endpoint_id

-   # the future.done() method can be used to check the status of the function, without blocking
+   # Use the .done() method to check the status of the function without blocking;
-   # this will return a Bool indicating whether the task is complete
+   # this will return a Bool indicating whether the result is ready
    print("Status : ", future.done())

-   # the future.result() is a blocking call that waits until the function's result is available
+   # Alternatively, the .result() method will block, not returning until the
-   # if the function failed, an exception would be raised
+   # function's result is available.
+If the function instead fails, it will
+   # raise an exception.
    print("Result : ", future.result())

+   # When done with the executor, shut down the background threads via .shutdown():
+   fx.shutdown()

 More complex cases